The information contained here are subject to change. Chinese History Digest is not responsible or liable if any changes

 Recommended Hotel near Datong's Yungang Caves

-The 5-star hotel that is introduced in detail below is located at Datong's city center.
+The Weidu International Hotel that is reviewed below is located at Datong's city center.
 Other hotels that are closer to the Yungang Caves are of a lower standard.
 This part of China is not as developed for tourism as other parts of the country, so you can generally expect fewer accomodation choices and a lower quality thereof.
-The provided information was thoroughly researched from various hotel booking websites.
-Chinese History Digest is not responsible if any information regarding the provided services and amenities might have changed.
+In addition to the links to Agoda that are used in the review below, this 5-star hotel is also available for booking on Trip.com by following this link.

 The Weidu International Hotel is a 5-star business hotel in Datong.
 It is located in a very safe and modern area just opposite the municipal government building.
 The city center is a mere 0.2 miles away from this popular hotel.
 The Datong Yungang Airport can be reached within 30 minutes and the hotel can arrange airport transfer upon request (for an additional fee).
 The Datong Railway Station which is about 6.7km away from the hotel can also be reached by taxi within a short period of time.
 The main location-related advantage of the Weidu International Hotel is that it is very close to a shopping mall as well as to some of the city's tourist attractions.
 Included among those nearby attractions are the Buddhist Shanhua Temple and Huayan Monastery, the Confucian Temple, Datong's city walls and the Nine-Dragon Wall which are all within walking distance of the hotel.